SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-1-complex-conditions/complex-logical-conditions/example-point-on-rectangle-border/solution.md

 ![](/assets/chapter-4-images/06.Point-on-rectangle-border-02.png)

-The previous evaluation might be simplified by the following way:
+The previous evaluation might be simplified in the following way:

 ![](/assets/chapter-4-images/06.Point-on-rectangle-border-03.png)

-The second way with the additional boolean variables is longer, but much more understandable than th first one, isn't it?
-We recommend to you when you write boolean conditions, to make them **easy to read and uderstand**, and not short.
-If you need to, use additional variables with meaningful names.
-The names of the boolean variables have to hint what the value that is kept in them represents.
+The second way with the additional boolean variables is longer, but much more understandable than the first one, isn't it?
+We recommend when you write boolean conditions to make them **easy to read and understand**, instead of making them short.
+Use additional variables with meaningful names, if needed.
+The names of the boolean variables have to hint what the value that is kept inside them represents.

-It is left to finish writing the code to print “**Inside / Outside**”, if the point is not onto any of the sides of the rectangle.
+What remains is to finish writing the code to print “**Inside / Outside**”, if the point is not onto any of the sides of the rectangle.

 #### Testing in the Judge System